peter88213/aeon3md/docs/usage.md

 positional arguments:
   Sourcefile  The path of the .aeon or .csv file.
   Suffix      The suffix of the output file, indicating the content:
+              _outline - Part and chapter titles.
+Scene summaries as comments.
               _full_synopsis - Part and chapter titles and scene summaries.
               _brief_synopsis - Part and chapter titles and scene titles.
               _chapter_overview - Part and chapter titles.